baumrock/HumanDates/README.md

 ## Star the Repository

 If you find HumanDates useful or interesting, please star the repository on GitHub.
 By starring the repository, you show your appreciation and support for the project.
-It also helps us understand the level of community interest and motivates us to further improve the library.
-So, why not give us a star today? ⭐
+It also helps us understand the level of community interest and motivates us to further improve the library. ⭐